ubucon-asia/blog.ubucon.asia/content/post/uca24-contribute/index.md

 Stay tuned for more updates.
 We can't wait to see your proposals, welcome you aboard as a volunteer, and collaborate with our partners and sponsors!

 Let's make UbuCon Asia 2024 a unforgettable celebration of Ubuntu, open-source, and the power of community collaboration.

+# Get in touched!
+Got some questions or would like to get in touched with organizers and other participants?
+Feel free to [join our chat](https://docs.ubucon.asia/general/chat/) and discuss or [drop an email to us.](mailto:contact@ubucon.asia) We'll be happy to chat with you!
+To learn more about the event and keep up to date, [be sure to check website of UbuCon Asia 2024.](https://2024.ubucon.asia) Hopefully, See you all in Jaipur, India this year!